DSTX70/SymbiosoAI-THINK-TANK/USER_MANUAL.md

 - Default AI agent configuration (Analyst, Critic, Synthesizer)
 - Basic debate rounds (3-5 rounds typical)
 - Instant results with clear conclusions
+- **Transfer Option**: Continue debates in Guided or Expert mode for enhanced analysis

 **Best For:**
 - Quick decision-making
 - Initial exploration of topics
 - Users new to multi-agent AI debates
+- Starting point for deeper analysis in other modes

 ### 🟡 Guided Mode
 **Balanced approach with customization options**